ALexALed/noteworth-challenge-api/README.rst

 - **Correctness**: Does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 - **Code quality**: Is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it internally consistent throughout the codebase?
 - **Security**: Are there any obvious vulnerabilities?
 - **Testing**: How thorough is the test suite?
-Will they be difficult to change if the requirements of the application were to change?
+Is it flexible to update with code changes?
 Are there some unit and some integration tests?
-        We're not looking for 100% code coverage, just enough to get a feel for your thoughtfulness and approach.
+100% code coverage is not expected, we're looking at the approach.
 - **UX:** Is the web interface understandable and pleasing to use?
 Is the API intuitive?
 - **Technical choices**: Do the choices of libraries, databases, architecture etc. seem appropriate for the implementation?